christophstrasen/WorldObserver/docs/glossary.md

 ### Radius (tiles)
 How far around a target to consider.

-Note: For some fact types such as zombies with `scope = "allLoaded"`, the `radius` mainly makes **emissions** leaner; it does not avoid the baseline cost of scanning the loaded zombie list.
+Note: For some interest types such as zombies with `scope = "allLoaded"`, the `radius` mainly makes **emissions** leaner; it does not avoid the baseline cost of scanning the loaded zombie list.

 ### zRange (floors)
 How many Z-levels above/below the player are included.